zenkavi/Self_Regulation_Ontology/batch_files/README.md

     which, for example, calculates HDDM parameters for many tasks.
     This can significantly increase the length of the DV calculations

-    Calculate_exp_DVs.py takes two arguments: the name of the dataset to label the output DV files (e.g. mturk_complete) and an output folder (which should be "output") where the DVs will be saved (temporarily, see below)
+    Calculate_exp_DVs.py takes 2 required arguments: the exp_id,
+    and the the name of the dataset to label the output DV files (e.g. mturk_complete).
+To optional arguments are the name of an output folder (defaults to data directory, but should be set to something else) where the DVs will be saved (temporarily, see below), and a flag "no_group", which will set the use_group_fun to False

 ### Concatenate the DVs
 concatenate_[data]_DVs.py